Teen Pregnancy Prevention (TPP)

 TPP is a Holistic Sexuality Education program that provides an integrated, age appropriate curriculum in grade 5-10 in Geauga Public Schools.
 Holistic Education supports the idea that healthy adolescent development is about much more than physical considerations.
 This positive youth development approach incorporates emotional, social, intellectual and ethical, as well as the physical considerations in regard to relationships and adolescent development.
+This is represented by B.O.B.
+(Body On Board), our visual tool describing the whole self, including: Physical, Emotional, Social, Intellectual, and Ethical.
 Programs build one year upon the next to create an in depth understanding of healthy relationships, decision making, assertive communication, and critical thinking skills.
 TPP also offers parent programs, teen parent panel speakers, life skill and developmental asset programs, as well as resources for guidance staff, health teachers, and parents.

 TPP teaches sexuality education using 4 guiding principles: